 What should I do when I first arrive?

-- Hand in RELEASE OF LIABILITY statement.
+- Fill out a RELEASE OF LIABILITY statement.

 What do I need to bring when I attend a retreat or come for an overnight visit?

 - Sleeping bag or twin sheets, pillow case, and towel *